casdoor/casdoor-website/docs/ldap/config.md

 Group sync runs before user sync in each auto-sync cycle so that groups exist before user membership is evaluated.
 If a group lookup fails, the error is logged and the rest of the sync continues.

+Syncing a user adds them to their LDAP groups without removing groups they already belong to that are not managed by LDAP, so manually assigned groups are preserved.

 ## LDAP server attribute filtering

 By default, Casdoor's built-in LDAP server exposes all standard attributes for each user entry.
 You can restrict which attributes are returned by setting **LDAP attributes** on the organization edit page.